(2010/Lionsgate 4K Ultra HD Blu-ray w/Blu-ray)

 and looks far better than the previous Blu-ray release.
 Presented in

-last week.
-The soundtrack to this movie is pretty fantastic with
+soundtrack to this movie is pretty fantastic with songs from Prodigy,

-also scored the second film).
-Also included is the original 1080p
+second film).
+Also included is the original 1080p Blu-ray of the

-Blu-ray of the film and a digital copy, both of which are more
+film and a digital copy, both of which are more compressed versions

-compressed versions of the film.
-When comparing them to the 4K UHD,
+of the film.
+When comparing them to the 4K UHD, there's really no

 film is very bright and colorful and these elements especially shine